So you’ve (theoretically) survived your first week of Veganuary! Congratulations! Now what?

 And now that food’s outta the way, what’s the deal with supplements?

 DISCLAIMER!
 I am obviously not a doctor or a nutritionist!
 But rest assured that a lot of what people say re: veganism pitfalls are purely mythical; you can absolutely get enough protein, vitamins, minerals, etc. while enjoying a vegan diet.
 However (and this can be argued for a carnivorous or herbivorous diet, too), you do need to pay attention to what you’re eating and try to go for a balanced nutritional profile.
 Obviously eating whole, clean-ish foods is ideal (things like spinach, beans and oats have loads of iron, sweet potatoes and red peppers have bonkers amounts of Vitamin A and C, nutritional yeast has loads of B vitamins, nuts + seeds and avocados are great sources of healthy fats, etc.), but that’s true for pretty much everyone anyway!
+Find out the benefits of eating 11+ servings of vegetables, along with a blend of superfoods, probiotics, and digestive enzymes with Opti Greens.

 That said, some people do recommend taking supplements, like vegan daily multivitamins, to ensure you’re getting enough of all the power players.
 I think this could be useful if you’re planning to go long-term with this way of eating, but I would personally recommend consulting with your doctor or a nutritionist first to determine whether or not any supplements are the right fit for you.
 While it’s difficult to OD on any one vitamin or mineral just from the food you eat on a daily basis, when it comes to highly concentrated doses, you can absolutely pump yourself full of too much iron, selenium, zinc…even Vitamin C!
 Not all side-effects are super scary (like, diarrhea and stomach cramps are not ideal, but not the end of the world), but things like too much iron, for example, over a long period of time can lead to some serious complications.
 SO, before you take advantage of the 35% off all vitamins and supplements sale that’s going on a Whole Foods this week (they know their new year market), take a minute to figure out if you’re really all that deficient in the first place.
 (Apart from maybe Vitamin D as it’s wintertime, my gut is telling me you’re probably not in dire straits on this front, so no need to rush into anything without more info.)